-All posts (both new and replacement) must be authorised by the Executive Group (EG), who meet once a week during term time, to ensure consistency of employment practice and that budget requirements are met.
+All posts (both new and replacement) must be authorised by the Executive Group (EG), who meet once a week during term time, to ensure consistency of employment practice and that the budget requirements are met.
 The Executive Group is made of the Head (Senior and Prep), the Finance Director and Head of Human Resources.
-For all positions an Authority to Recruit (ATR) needs to be completed and can be obtained via the Intranet.
+For all positions an Authority to Recruit form (ATR) needs to be completed and can be obtained from the Xtranet.

 All agreed appointments of three months duration or more may be advertised and subject to competitive selection procedure.
 Advertisements may be internal only or published simultaneously internally and externally.
 Posts may be advertised internally where it is anticipated that a suitable field of candidates exist and in response to specific needs such as redeployment.
-The aim of advertising is to attract a wide range of high quality, suitable, candidates from diverse backgrounds.
+All advertisements, whether internal or external, must contain the schools' safeguarding statement.
+The aim of advertising is to attract a wide range of high quality candidates from diverse backgrounds.